kirilenko/react-render-log/README.md

     }
     ```

   Customize colors.
-By default, it is:
+By default, they are:

   ```
   {